ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 Amount of WTFs per Project
 ==========================
-This library is a by-product that derived from what I was doing few days ago.
-I was dabbling with Java and was not planning to create anything.
+This library is a by-product that derived from what I was doing few days ago:

+I was dabbling with Java and decided to take a break.
 I came across a well know image that depicts code review session behind closed doors.
-The image called "The only valid measurement of code quality: WTF/minute".
-I tried to make an extension to the latter.
+The image called "The only valid measurement of code
+quality: WTF/minute".
+I decided to make an extension to the latter concept.

 This library brings you the ability to mark code smells in your source code (Classes, methods, fields etc.) with 'WTF' annotation.
-When source compiles, the compiler generates warning messages using the annotation message and the marked element type.
 The WTF annotation accepts an arbitary message, if none provided, the default message 'Dude..
 WTF?!' is used instead.
-The following is a sample output from compiling a class containing WTF
+When source compiles, the compiler generates a warning using the message from detected annotation(s) and information about marked element type.
+The following is a sample output from compiling a class containing WTF annotations:
-annotations:

 	Warning: : In CLASS [wtf.per.project.model.DummyPojoImpl] :
 	CLASS level => WTF?!
 Are you for real?!
 This naming convention is bad!